beshu-tech/readonlyrest-docs/kibana/kibana-7.8.x-and-older.md

 Restart Kibana.

-### Using RoR with a reverse proxy
+### Using ROR with a reverse proxy

-RoR - just like Kibana itself - is meant to be used either with a proxy or without one, but not both simultaneously.
+ROR - just like Kibana itself - is meant to be used either with a proxy or without one, but not both simultaneously.
 If you decide to set the `server.basePath` property in `kibana.yml` be sure to access RoR via a proxy, as it will not work properly when accessed directly.

 ## Configuration